google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 What we came up with is not pretty, but it makes the animation blazingly fast.
 We go back to *not* promoting the to-be-blurred element, but instead promote a parent wrapper.
-If an element is both blurred and promoted, the effect is applied by the GPU — this is what made our demo slow.
+If an element is both blurred and promoted, the effect is applied by the GPU.
+This is what made our demo slow.
 If the element is blurred but not promoted, the CPU calculates the blur instead and rasterizes it to the nearest parent texture.
 In our case that's the promoted parent wrapper element.
 The blurred image is now the texture of the parent element and can be re-used